 What difference some people make between resume and CV?
 On this website it says:

 “The CV presents a full history of your academic credentials, so the length of the document is variable.
 In contrast, a resume presents a concise picture of your skills and qualifications for a specific position, so length tends to be shorter and dictated by years of experience (generally 1-2 pages).”

 ⚠️ So, what can you send me for revision?
 Please send me your resume, meaning a 2 pages document summarizing your skills and qualifications, which is what I call a CV.
-I will not review a 10-page long document listing everything you’ve done, thanks.
+I will not review a 10-page long document listing everything you’ve done.
 Thanks 👍

 Simply put: I care about PhD students’ well-being and I advocate for soft skills training in academia.

-On this blog, Academiac.net, I have been talking about #MentalHealth and #SoftSkills for PhD students because for me these two subjects are linked.
+On this blog, Academiac.net, I have been talking about #SoftSkills, #Career and #MentalHealth for PhD students because I think these subjects are linked.
 More about that in my first blog post: How a doctoral program saved my PhD.

-You might also be interested in this article to help you identify your own soft skills: Academics: you already have more soft skills than you think and you can prove it.
+For your CV, you might also be interested in this article to help you identify your own soft skills: Skills, interests & values Self-Assessment Tools for PhDs.

 Ready to work on your CV?
 Contact me through this form 👇

 I am now a postdoctoral researcher at Massachusetts General Hospital/Harvard University.
 In the final year of my PhD studies, thanks to Pauline I have been able to adapt my CV to the appropriate audience in a very short time!
 Her advice were really helpful, in a few weeks I got invited for an interview, it would not have been possible without Pauline!
 Thanks a lotChristine

 Pauline and I did our PhD in the same lab.
 After working with her, I confidently can say that she is an extremely organized and thorough person.
 Today, she helped me to improve my CV and I am very happy with the result! :)Lucia